Many Big Advantages in the Best Small Travel Trailers

 - Small trailers have more camping, parking, and storage options.

 Of course, a small travel trailer isn’t for everyone.
-If you travel with a large family or like to entertain a lot, sometimes only a large motorhome can meet your needs.
-Some of the cons of smaller RVs include smaller holding tanks, smaller bathrooms (or none at all), and less luxury.
+If you travel with a large family or like to entertain, sometimes only a large motorhome can meet your needs.

-Because decreasing the size of your RV can increase your freedom on the road, we’ve listed here 11 of the best small travel trailers on the market.
-Take some time to explore the fun features of these unique models available now.
+Decreasing the size of your RV can increase your freedom on the road!
+This list of 11 of the best small travel trailers on the market may surprise you.
+Take some time to explore the fun features of these unique models.